blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 ## Installation

-To get Bookworm up and running on your computer, follow these steps:
+To install and run Bookworm on your computer, first visit the [official website of Bookworm](https://getbookworm.com)

-1. Point your web browser to the [(getbookworm.com), the official website of Bookworm](https://getbookworm.com/)
-2. Bookworm comes in three flavors.
-Download the one that sutes you:
+Bookworm comes in three flavors:

 * 32-bit installer for computers running 32-bit or 64-bit Windows
 * 64-bit installer for computers running 64-bit Windows
 * Portable version to run from a flash drive

 If you have legacy SAPI5 voices installed on your system and want to use them with Bookworm, we recommend installing the 32-bit version of Bookworm or using the 32-bit portable version.

-2. Run the installer and follow the prompts
-3. Once the installation is successfully completed, you can launch Bookworm from your *desktop* or from the list of programs in the start menu.
+After selecting the appropriate version that suits you, download it.
+If you downloaded the installer version of Bookworm, run the .exe file and follow the instructions on the screen, or if you chose to use a portable copy of Bookworm, unzip the contents of the archive wherever you want and run the Bookworm executable to launch the portable copy.

 ## Usage